-There are eight pathways defined in the model, but not all eight are represented in every company.
-You will find a short description and an extensive explanation of every pathway represented in our organization below.
+The model defines eight pathways, but not all eight are represented in every company.
+Below is a short description and an extensive explanation of every pathway represented in our organization.

 Assistant